SanouAlexandre/Machine-Learning/README.md

 This project builds a Spam Classifier using the Apache SpamAssassin Public Corpus.
 The goal is to classify emails as spam or ham (non-spam) based on their content.

+## SVM MNIST and HOUSING Datasets
+SVM Applications: Classification on MNIST and Regression on California Housing Dataset